The scalar $T1$ theorem for pairs of doubling measures fails for Riesz transforms when p not 2

-The proof outline of Theorem \ref{thm:counter_example} is as follows.
-Given $\Gamma > 1$ arbitrarily large, we proceed as follows: \begin{itemize} \item in Section \ref{section:Eric_example_weights}, we begin with the example in \cite[Appendix]{SaWi} of positive weights $\sigma, \omega$ on $[0,1) \subset \mathbb{R}$, satisfying $A_p ^{\mathcal{D}} (\sigma, \omega) \lesssim 1$, but $A_{p} ^{\ell^2, \operatorname{local}, \mathcal{D}} (\sigma, \omega) > \Gamma$, and with a possibly very large but finite dyadic doubling ratio. \item in Section \ref{section:KaTr}, we disarrange $\sigma$ and $\omega$ using the ``small step'' argument of \cite{KaTr} to obtain weights $\tilde{\sigma}$ and $\tilde{\omega}$ with dyadic doubling ratios arbitrarily close to $1$.
-This will not affect any of the dyadic Muckenhoupt characteristic estimates we began with. \item in Section \ref{section:transplantion}, we disarrange $\tilde{\sigma}$ and $\tilde{\omega}$ using the remodeling argument of \cite{Naz} (otherwise known as transplantation in \cite{AlLuSaUr2}, see \cite{KaTr} for a good reference) into new weights $\hat{\sigma}$ and $\hat{\omega}$ on $[0,1)$, then extend periodically to $\mathbb{R}$, and finally tensor with $1$ to get weights $\sigma$ and $\omega$ on $\mathbb{R}^2$.
-Remodeling will have the following effects on the weights: \begin{itemize} \item transplantation localizes the Haar frequencies of the weights.
-The effect of this will be that the testing constants for the Riesz transform $R_2$ will be $\approx A_p (\sigma, \omega)$, as we will see in Section \ref{section:testing}. \item using Nazarov's key modification of transition intervals, we will obtain not just dyadically doubling measures, but outright doubling measures with doubling constant arbitrarily close to $4$, i.e.\ the doubling constant of Lebesgue measure.
+More precisely, given $\Gamma > 1$ arbitrarily large, the proof outline of Theorem \ref{thm:counter_example} is as follows: \begin{itemize} \item in Section \ref{section:Eric_example_weights}, we begin with positive weights $\sigma, \omega$ on $[0,1) \subset \mathbb{R}$ from \cite[Section 7.1]{SaWi}, which satisfy $A_p ^{\mathcal{D}} (\sigma, \omega) \lesssim 1$, but $A_{p} ^{\ell^2, \operatorname{local}, \mathcal{D}} (\sigma, \omega) > \Gamma$, and with large dyadic doubling ratio depending on $\Gamma$. \item in Section \ref{section:KaTr}, we disarrange $\sigma$ and $\omega$ using the ``small step'' argument of \cite{KaTr} into weights $\tilde{\sigma}$ and $\tilde{\omega}$ with dyadic doubling constant arbitrarily close to $4$ (i.e., that of Lebesgue measure).
+None of the dyadic Muckenhoupt characteristic estimates we began with will be affected. \item in Section \ref{section:transplantion}, we disarrange $\tilde{\sigma}$ and $\tilde{\omega}$ using Nazarov's remodeling \cite{NaVo, Naz2}\footnote{\cite{Naz2} is merely an online note.
+See the published paper \cite[Section 4]{NaVo} for full details.}, also called transplantation in \cite{AlLuSaUr2}, into new weights $\hat{\sigma}$ and $\hat{\omega}$ on $[0,1)$, which we then extend periodically to $\mathbb{R}$ and finally tensor with $1$ to get weights $\sigma$ and $\omega$ on $\mathbb{R}^2$.
+Remodeling affects the weights as follows: \begin{itemize} \item using Nazarov's transition intervals technique, we obtain doubling measures, i.e., not just dyadically doubling measures, with doubling constant arbitrarily close to $4$.